juanroesel/ner-system/README.md

 ## Reproducibility
-- Run the notebook `NER_CRF.ipynb` from top to bottom, which will produce a trained CRF model on the CoNNL2003 dataset, persisted into the `./models` folder.
+- Run the notebook `./notebooks/R&D_CRF_Model.ipynb` from top to bottom, which will produce a trained CRF model on the CoNNL2003 dataset, persisted into the `./models` folder.
 The corresponding artifacts are persisted on the `./artifacts` folder.

     > NOTE: Make sure to run the notebook using the Kernel that contains the virtual environment activated by Poetry.
 For reference, it should start with the name `ner-system-XXXX`.